samuel-vitorino/lm.rs/README.md

 ## Instructions

-Install python dependencies used in export.py and tokenizer.py:
+Install additional python dependencies (assuming you already have pytorch installed) used in export.py and tokenizer.py:

 ```properties
 pip install -r requirements.txt